philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 ### The `ABBREVIATE` Filter Strategy {id="abbreviate"}

-Available only to the person's names (NER) filter, this strategy replaces a person's name with its initials.
+Available to the person's name filters (Ph-Eye/NER, first names, surnames, and physician names), this strategy replaces a person's name with its initials.
 For example, `George Washington` will be changed to `GW`.

 An example person's names filter using the `ABBREVIATE` filter strategy: